No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

 Smart Window Orientation

-There's one VERY large window in my RV.
+There's one huge window in my RV.
 I usually avoid parking where it faces south or southeast.

 If you have a big window or a side with more windows than the other, don't let the big or most windows get hit with the sun for most of the day.
-Try to park so they are on the shaded side.
+Try to park with your windows on the shaded side.

 But there are other helpful ways to orient your RV, depending on your situation and just how hot it is outside.
 See next tip: